YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><code>false</code></td><td><code>false</code></td><td><code>true</code></td></tr>
     </table>

-4. When a player's message packet has expired<br>
+4. When a player's message packet has expired.<br>
   (this is harmless, it usually happens when the player's client's chat is a bit out-of-sync)

     <table>